VirgilSecurity/awesome-virgil/docs/sdk/net/v4.0(latest)/dot-net-csharp-programming-guide.rst

 Decrypt Data
 ~~~~~~~~~~~~

-You can decrypt either stream or a byte array using tour private key
+You can decrypt either stream or a byte array using your private key

 .. code:: csharp